yupank/data-analysis-visual-py/README.md

 # data-analysis-visual-py
-a set of small Python projects for analysis and visualisation of various data set
+This is  set of small Python projects for analysis and visualisation of various data set, the projects were developed as part of Data Analysis with Python Sertification at the FreeCodeCamp